gardener/documentation/website/documentation/guides/applications/prometheus/_index.md

 Dashboards are created by combining panels, e.g. [Graph](http://docs.grafana.org/reference/graph/) and [Dashlist](http://docs.grafana.org/reference/dashlist/).

-In this example we describe an End-To-End scenario including the deployment of Prometheus and a basic monitoring configuration as the one provided for Kubernetes clusters created by Gardener.
+In this example, we describe an End-To-End scenario including the deployment of Prometheus and a basic monitoring configuration as the one provided for Kubernetes clusters created by Gardener.

-If you miss elements on the Prometheus web page when accessing it via its service URL  `https://<your K8s FQN>/api/v1/namespaces/<your-prometheus-namespace>/services/prometheus-prometheus-server:80/proxy` this is probably caused by Prometheus issue [#1583](https://github.com/prometheus/prometheus/issues/1583) To workaround this issue setup a port forward `kubectl port-forward -n <your-prometheus-namespace> <prometheus-pod> 9090:9090` on your client and access the Prometheus UI from  there with your locally installed web browser.
+If you miss elements on the Prometheus web page when accessing it via its service URL `https://<your K8s FQN>/api/v1/namespaces/<your-prometheus-namespace>/services/prometheus-prometheus-server:80/proxy`, this is probably caused by a Prometheus issue - [#1583](https://github.com/prometheus/prometheus/issues/1583) To workaround this issue, setup a port forward `kubectl port-forward -n <your-prometheus-namespace> <prometheus-pod> 9090:9090` on your client and access the Prometheus UI from there with your locally installed web browser.
 This issue is not relevant in case you use the service type `LoadBalancer`.